axtk/axtk.github.io/x/ssd.md

 As shown above, the app's **entry points replicate the basic app structure**, too.
 They can be regarded as self-contained quasi-apps that can act largely independently from each other.
 For this same reason, **cross-entry-point imports are strongly discouraged**.

 Each level of the app can contain auxiliary files arranged into the directories `📁 const`, `📁 utils`, `📁 types`, and optionally other domain-specific ones like `📁 middleware`.
-To facilitate navigation through the codebase, we should make file names very straightforward and transparent.
+To facilitate navigation through the codebase, we should make file names very straightforward and transparent about their contents.

-The common file naming convention boils down to the following rules: (1) **Single export per file.** This rule still allows to collocate the main export with a tightly related type export, such as a function's parameters type, in the same file, which is a good practice.
+The common file managing convention boils down to the following rules: (1) **Single export per file.** This rule still allows to collocate the main export with a tightly related type export, such as a function's parameters type, in the same file, which is a good practice.
 (2) **Files are named exactly as their export.** With the same casing.
-For index files, the parent directory's name should follow this rule.
+For index files, this rule applies to the parent directory's name.

 ```diff
 📁 const